bhatmand-forks/mobilecaddy-ionic3-poc/readme.md

 ## Running the app in CodeFlow

-* We need to start a CORS server
+* We need to start a CORS server (if wanting to communiacate with SFDC, i.e. when not using mock data).
 ```
 npm run mobilecaddy cors
 ```